-The quality of this programme is monitored each year through evaluating:
+The quality of the BSc (Hons) Anthropology with Sociology is monitored each year through evaluating:

 - external examiner reports (considering quality and standards); - statistical information (considering issues such as the pass rate); - student feedback.

 Drawing on this and other information, programme teams undertake the annual Review and Enhancement Process which is co-ordinated at School level and includes student participation.
 The process is monitored by the Quality and Standards Committee.